voximity/raytracer/README.md

 * `raytracer` - The raytracer itself, which takes a scene, raytraces it, and outputs it to a file.
 * `stitcher` - A cubemap stitcher.
 Provided 6 cubemap faces, this outputs a single atlas that can be used by the raytracer.
 * `sdl` - The raytracer's proprietary scene description language, loosely inspired by POV-Ray's.
 This crate has its own tokenizer, AST, and interpreter for parsing SDL files.
-* `sdl_lua` - An SDL runtime that uses Lua to describe a scene.
-This crate is only included for completeness; it is not in a functional state.

 For more information on the SDL (scene description language), please visit [its README](/sdl/README.md).

 ## Using

-To start, pick an SDL runtime.
-The proprietary language interpreter is `sdl`, so you will likely want to use that one.

-Start by building with `cargo build --release -p <runtime>`, where `<runtime>` is the name of the runtime crate you'd like to use.
-Generally, use `sdl`.
+Start by building with `cargo build --release -p sdl`.

 You can render a scene with `./target/release/sdl <source file> [-o <output file>]`.
 For example, you can render `fedora.sdl` to `fedora.png` with `./target/release/sdl fedora.sdl -o fedora.png`.